ADVANCE: Armed Services Trauma Rehabilitation Outcome Study

 Geographic coverage - Nations

-England, Scotland, Wales, Northern Ireland
+England, Scotland, Wales, Northern Ireland, Ireland

 Some participants now reside outside of the United Kingdom (e.g., South Africa, North America)